gitlabhq/gitlabhq/doc/ci/yaml/README.md

 ---

-Since GitLab 10.8 we are now recursively merging the files defined in `include` with those in `.gitlab-ci.yml`.
-Files defined by `include` are always evaluated first and recursively merged with the content of `.gitlab-ci.yml`, no matter the position of the `include` keyword.
-You can take advantage of recursive merging to customize and override details in included CI configurations with local definitions.
+Since GitLab 10.8 we are now deep merging the files defined in `include` with those in `.gitlab-ci.yml`.
+Files defined by `include` are always evaluated first and merged with the content of `.gitlab-ci.yml`, no matter the position of the `include` keyword.
+You can take advantage of merging to customize and override details in included CI configurations with local definitions.

+NOTE: **Note:**
+The recursive includes are not supported, meaning your external files should not use the `include` keyword, as it will be ignored.

 The following example shows specific YAML-defined variables and details of the `production` job from an include file being customized in `.gitlab-ci.yml`.